 Republicans want us to believe they’re the common sense people, and that they alone know how the ‘real world’ works.
 They then proceed to elect the two most incurious presidents in our nation’s history, consecutively.
 Doesn’t Occam’s razor suggest something different?
 My blogvesary, Pokey, doesn’t think so, and he also feels I haven’t offered enough historical context for my arguments.
 Conservatives apparently need a genre-specific landscape painted for them.
 Nopointillism?
-Why would anyone need more brush strokes in U.S.A today?
+Why would anyone need more brush strokes in the USA today?
 Perhaps my friend thinks Trump is God’s instrument.
 Yeah, well one man’s instrument is another man’s tool.
 In lieu of addressing the political challenge of our time, namely his choice for president, he continues to attempt to reanimate a series of zombie scandals.
 As for the actual bona fide scandals of today, to quote my friend Ling Carter, “If you can’t connect these dots, we’re going to need to order some larger dots.”

 The Frozen North—At the edge of the permafrost region of the Alaskan Arctic Circle-K, just north of the Home Depot, a group of intrepid explorers have discovered the best preserved remains of the elusive Snuffleupagus.
 Expedition head Dr. Sterling Hogbein, of the Hogbein Institute and Gastropub, told reporters, “This discovery changes everything we know about early Pleistocene Muppets.
 For one thing, it looks like they could fly short distances and, apparently, they liked to hang out deep inside of glaciers.
 It also means I never should have prescribed all those injectable anti-psychotics for his friend Big Bird.
 Oh well, live and learn.”
 Dr. Hogbein was later found in downtown Anchorage asking locals, “Can you tell me how to get to Sesame Street?
 No, really.
 It’s for science.”